 For your organization, it means planning for success by setting marketing goals and plotting the steps that will achieve them.
-For you, it means having a clear direction for your day‑to‑day marketing work—and knowing how to recognize the concrete signs that you’ve succeeded.
+For you, it means having a clear direction for your team's day‑to‑day marketing work — and knowing how to recognize the concrete signs that you’ve succeeded.

-What are the major components of a successful marketing plan?
+So what are main components of a truly effective marketing plan?

-Successful marketing means delivering leads that turn into sales, and you won’t know how many or what kinds of leads you need to generate without some kinds of sales goals.
+Successful marketing means delivering leads that contribute to these organizational objectives.
+You won’t know how many or what kinds of leads you need to generate without understanding these objectives.

-Pro tip: Don’t pull sales goals out of thin air.
-Instead, gather them from the people in your organization who generate the sales and the leaders charged with development.
+Pro tip: Don’t pull organizational objectives or sales goals out of thin air.
+Instead, gather them from the people in your organization who are in charge of meeting them.

 2. Marketing Goals

-Based on your sales goals, what kind of marketing benchmarks do you need to achieve?
+Based on your organizational objectives, what kind of marketing benchmarks do you need to achieve?
 Marketing goals are often framed in terms of website traffic, number of leads, social follows and shares, and email clicks.

 3. Content Strategy to Meet Your Goals

 When you create a detailed marketing plan, your focus should be on the cornerstone of great marketing: content.
-Through content marketing, you’ll be creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience, and ultimately, to drive profitable customer action.
-Your content marketing strategy guides you in creating and serving up the content that will move your organization from point A (where your sales are now) to point B (where you want your sales to be).
+Through content marketing, you’ll create and distribute valuable, relevant, and consistent content to attract and retain a clearly defined audience and drive profitable customer action.
+Your content marketing strategy guides you in creating and serving up the content that will move your organization from point A (where your organizational objectives are now) to point B (where you want your organizational objectives to be).